rlmcneary2/rjs-demo/README.md

 Command line parameters can also be used to control the behavior of the application.
 Currently the Dev Tools for debugging the render proces in Chromium can be displayed by including `-dev-tools` in the command line.

 ### Localization
-It's simple to localize text, numbers, dates, times and currency.
+It's simple to localize text, numbers, dates, times, and currency.
 The application already includes the [React Intl](https://github.com/yahoo/react-intl) package.
 React Intl uses [ICU message](http://userguide.icu-project.org/formatparse/messages) syntax.
 To take full advantage of the formatting options available you'll want familiarize yourself with it.

 Creating strings for display is done by adding JSON files to the **src/locale** directory.
 Files are named with the locale that they are associated with, for example English language strings for display in the United States should be placed into a file named **en-US.json**.
 Each key of the single JSON object in each file is an ID that will be assigned to an associated React Intl component.
 The value will be an ICU formatted string.
 There are trivial example files located in the **src/example** directory.